FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/4-Channels.rst

  .. image:: ../img/shg/4/shg_chan016.jpg

-- If the simulation starts successfully, your boundary conditions are valid.
+- If the simulation starts successfully, the boundary conditions are valid.

 .. note::
    Water enters the channel from the upstream **cross-section**, not the grid element.